-Due to Covid-19 virus the Indian Economy is expected to witness a growth rate of around 5% for the year 2019-20, which shall be the lowest witnessed since the Global Financial Crisis in 2008-09.
-This is largely because of poor showing by manufacturing, construction and mining sectors.
+Due to Covid-19 virus the Indian Economy is expected to witness a growth rate of around 7% for the year 2020-21 as compared to 4% in the year 2019-20.
+This is largely because of increase showing by manufacturing, construction and mining sectors.
 Lockdown imposed in the Country as a result of Covid-19 virus has had an unprecedented impact on the entire economy of the Country.
-In the month of March, 2020 to June, 2020 was visually a complete standstill.
 There is uncertainty as to how long the impact of lockdown is expected to continue and when one can witness normalcy returning to the economy.
 In view of the above reasons our Company's performance also effected largely and stopped the entire plant operations since lockdown imposed by the Government of India due to viability and operational reasons.